 Drawing over two million people a year, Rijksmuseum is the most-visited museum in the country.
 With a rotating display of around 8,000 artworks and objects (from an entire collection of one million), it may be most accurately compared to New York’s Met Museum, and houses works from all the most notable artists and historical periods.
 Conveniently located on Museum Square, and offering free admission to anyone under 18 (€17.50 for adults), the museum has recently reopened its main wing after a 10-year renovation, almost doubling its exhibition space.
 Breathtaking inside and out, this museum of wonders has to be seen to be believed.

-Situated in the original residence of Rembrandt van Rijn, and meticulously renovated and restored to reflect its contemporary appearance, the Rembrandt House Museum contains hundreds of etchings, drawings, and copperplates by the Dutch master, as well as a generous selection of works from his contemporaries and pupils.
-A collector in his own right, the museum also houses a number of Rembrandts personal effects which survived his bankruptcy and auction of his belongings.
-Admission is free for children under six; for those 6 – 17 it costs €4, and €12.50 for adults.
+Situated in the original residence of Rembrandt van Rijn, and the Rembrandt House Museum contains hundreds of etchings, drawings and copperplates by the Dutch master, as well as a generous selection of works from his contemporaries and pupils.
+A collector in his own right, the museum also houses a number of Rembrandt’s personal effects that survived his bankruptcy and the subsequent auction of many of his belongings.